warp1ng/hasher/README.md

 ## Notes

+- Using the `-c` option with a `.sha256` or `.txt` file will attempt to read the file instead of computing a checksum
 - Both `-wr` and `-cr` default to the current directory if no path is specified
 - A `.sha256` file must exist in the directory for `-cr` to work